 Data Processing

-The “Composite Bands” tool in ArcMap 10.3 was then used to create a composite image from the Landsat bands.
+The “Composite Bands” tool in ArcMap 10.3 was used to create a composite image from the Landsat bands.
 Near-infrared, red, and green, bands 4, 3, 2 and 5, 4, 3 for Landsat 5 and 8, respectively, were used to create a false infrared image.
-The composite images were then mosaicked together using the “Mosaic to New Raster” tool to create an image of the entire study area for classification.
+The composite images were then mosaicked together using the “Mosaic to New Raster” tool to create an image of the entire study area for land use/land cover classification.

 After the images were mosaicked together, training samples were collected to create the signature file.
 At least 100 training samples collected for each of the 7 classes used (Water, Sand, Urban, Grassland/Field/Growing Ag, Fallow/Bare Soil, Scrubland, and Forest).
 These samples were merged into each respective class and then the signature file was saved.
 Signature files were created for 1996, 2004, and 2014 to create a land cover classification map for each of those years to show change in land cover over the study period.